When Can You Swim After Shocking Pool? Safe Wait Times

 Liquid Chlorine (Sodium Hypochlorite)

-If you used liquid shock like you mentioned, this is actually the fastest-dissipating option.
+If you used liquid shock, this is actually the fastest-dissipating option.
 You'll usually see safe swimming levels within 8-12 hours with good circulation.
 The strong chlorine smell you're noticing should fade as levels drop.

 Granular Cal-Hypo Shock